 But what about when this low-hanging fruit constitutes a staple of the mainstream diet, when those who command authority and followings in the millions speak utter nonsense not only with impunity but quite often with the support of the establishment, certain media outlets and vocal segments of the public?

-It is beyond time these fruits were addressed and as with all movements it needs a catchy moniker, or a hashtag, to gain traction.
+It is beyond time these fruits were addressed and as with all movements it needs a catchy epithet, or a hashtag, to gain traction.
 The Intellectual Dark Web and Regressive Left have proven effective terms in branding and popularising certain social issues.

 My only other suggestion would be ‘peanut’, which is so low-hanging it actually grows underground.
 This subterranean existence option would extend the metaphor to highlight just how out of touch these people are with the greater terrestrial world the rest of us inhabit.
 However, peanut is already a mild slur and many would be unaware that it actually is a fruit so the reference would likely slip by unnoticed.
 Call someone a pumpkin, however, and they or other observers may be moved to question why such a term would even be considered derogatory.
 It is its subtlety and inoffensiveness that could grant the term traction and power.